 How does humidity affect plasma cutter performance?

-Moist air can lead to an unstable arc, extra dross, and faster tip wear.
+Moist air can cause an unstable arc, extra dross, and faster tip wear.
 A moisture trap and dry compressed air supply help keep starts steady and cuts cleaner.

 Can you cut underwater with a standard pilot arc plasma cutter?

-Usually no. Underwater plasma cutting uses specialized gear and methods; a normal air plasma cutter is not designed for submerged cutting and can be dangerous if used that way.
+Not safely.
+Underwater plasma cutting uses specialized gear and methods.
+A normal air plasma cutter is not designed for submerged cutting and can be dangerous if used that way.

-If you cut a lot of rusty, painted, or expanded metal, a pilot arc plasma cutter can save time and frustration.
+If you cut a lot of rusty, painted, or expanded metal, a pilot arc plasma cutter will save you time and frustration.
 If you mostly cut clean steel and want a simple, lower-cost tool, a non-pilot (contact-start) cutter can work well.
-Match the start type to your typical jobs, and keep your air dry and torch tips fresh.
+Match the start type to the jobs you do most, keep your air dry, and swap your torch consumables before they wear out.